siddhartha-gadgil/DeptWeb/_seminars/2022/2022-05-06-amritanshu-prasad.md

 We provide a formula for the number of splitting subspaces for a general operator $T$ in terms of the number of $T$-invariant subspaces of various dimensions.
-Specializing to diagonal matrices with distinct eigenvalues gives an unexpected and new proof of the Touchard&nbsp;Riordan formula.
+Specializing to diagonal matrices with distinct eigenvalues gives an unexpected and new proof of the Touchard&ndash;Riordan formula.

 This is based on joint work with Samrith Ram.